xo/usql/README.md

 packages. `usql`'s code is also well-documented -- please refer to the [GoDoc listing][5] to see the various APIs available.

+## Related Projects

+* [dburl][4] - a Go package providing a standard, URL style mechanism for parsing and opening database connection URLs
+* [xo][6] - a command-line tool to generate Go code from a database schema

 ## TODO

 `usql` aims to eventually provide a drop-in replacement for PostgreSQL's `psql` command.
-This is an on-going effort -- but a good-faith effort has been made to provide support for the most frequently used aspects/features of `psql`.
+This is on-going -- an attempt has been made in good-faith to provide support for the most frequently used aspects/features of `psql`.
 Compatability (where possible) with `psql`, takes general development priority.

 ##### General
 1. Fix multiline behavior to mimic psql properly (on arrow up/down through history)